 contact me at gkpaleo at yahoo.com (just replace the "at" with @ and close

-the spaces--I'm doing this to help reduce spam).
-Since some visitors have asked about my
+the spaces; I'm doing this to reduce spam).

 Thanks, and enjoy your visit!